-The Partnership for Biodiversity in Planning is a partnership of 19 organisations representing the planning and conservation sectors, who are working together to simplify, streamline and improve the consideration of biodiversity in the planning process.
+The Partnership for Biodiversity in Planning is a partnership of 19 organisations representing the planning, development and conservation sectors, who are working together to simplify, streamline and improve the consideration of biodiversity in the planning process.

 This collaboration will deliver targeted, industry-led solutions.
-Our outputs will include an innovative web-based planning tool that will enable users to undertake a simple check of whether a potential development requires an ecological assessment; and a web portal that will provide a ‘one stop shop’ for guidance relating to protected species in the planning process.
+Our outputs will include an innovative web-based planning tool that will enable users to undertake a simple check of whether a potential development requires an ecological assessment; as well as resources that provide guidance relating to protected species in the planning process.

 Our work is funded by the Esmée Fairbairn Foundation.